-Circle Lake Transfer, LLC (CLT) is submitting an application to register a Type V Municipal Solid Waste (MSW) transfer facility.
+Circle Lake Transfer, LLC (CLT) is submitting an application to permit a Type V Municipal Solid Waste (MSW) transfer facility.
 The facility will be located in the southwestern corner of Montgomery County, near Pinehurst, Texas.
 The site is located approximately one-half mile northeast of Circle Lake Drive's intersection with State Highway 1774 (Magnolia Boulevard) near its intersection (north) with State Highway 249.
-The proposed facility will be located within the property boundary shown in the attached drawing set.
+The facility will be located within the property boundary shown in the attached drawing set.
 The purpose of this transfer facility is to provide efficient means to transfer MSW to local regional landfills.
-The Circle Lake Transfer Station (CLTS) will accept waste from public and private waste hauling vehicles.
-Waste material will be transferred to a permitted MSW landfill located not more than 50 miles from the facility.
+The Circle Lake Transfer Station (CLTS) will accept waste from private waste hauling vehicles.
+Waste material will be transferred to a permitted MSW landfill.
 The Circle Lake Transfer Station will be owned and operated by Circle Lake Transfer, LLC.